outr/reactify/README.md

 have it properly reflect in `left`.
 Any changes made to `Dep` will properly update the variable it depends on `left` in this case.
 See `DepsSpec` for more detailed examples.

-`Dep` also supports conversions between different types as well, but must have an implicit `DepConnector` available to handle the conversions.
+`Dep` also supports conversions between different types as well.

 ### Binding